laacdaac/apl-test/README.md

 <h3>Process the Queue</h3>

-<p>The CSV importer pushes the records into the users queue.
+<p>The CSV importer pushes the records into the "users" queue.
 In order to be processed you have to start Laraval workers with the command</p>

 <pre>
     php artisan queue:work --queue=users